Data Protection Notice

 4.3 Subsidiaries and partner companies

 The Bank may share personal data with subsidiaries and partner companies in order to execute an agreement with customers, to fulfil legal requirements, e.g. requirements stipulated by anti-money laundering legislation, or on the grounds of legitimate interests.
 Data may be shared between the Bank and subsidiaries and/or partner companies for marketing purposes, either by consent or on the grounds of legitimate interests.
+In the case of pension funds managed by the Bank, such data sharing would only occur based on a specific agreement, the explicit consent of fund members, at the request of these pension funds, or in consultation with them, and would then be limited to their respective members.
 The role of the Bank depends on the type of processing in each case, e.g. whether it acts as a controller, joint controller or processor.

-The Bank is bound by an obligation of confidentiality to its customers under the Financial Undertakings Act and the Bank will always abide by these obligations when sharing data within the Group.
+The Bank is bound by an obligation of confidentiality, including under the Financial Undertakings Act, towards its customers and customers served on behalf of its subsidiaries and partners.
+The Bank will always abide by these obligations when sharing data within the Group.

 4.4 Sharing personal data outside the EEA